 More likely, you will still be able to submit your adjustment of status packet (by mail).
 Assuming it’s based on your marriage to the same person who petitioned for you to receive the K-1 visa, U.S. Citizenship and Immigration Services (USCIS) will accept it for processing.

 The key thing at this point, however, is that your proof of having been approved for a K-1 visa can no longer serve as the basis of your application.
 In its place, your U.S. spouse will now have to fill out an additional form for you, called a visa petition, on Form I-130.
-What’s more, you will have to pay the fee associated with Form I-130, which was $420 in 2013.
-(See the USCIS Forms Page for a full list of the latest fees.)
+What’s more, you will have to pay the fee associated with Form I-130 (which you can find on its page on the USCIS website.)

 If it does happen that you are picked up by Immigration and Customs Enforcement (ICE), this isn’t the end of the world either.
 You will (unless you fall into a rare exception, such as having a previous deportation on your record), be given a “Notice to Appear” and a date to go to immigration court, for removal proceedings.
 There, you can present your application for a marriage-based green card to the immigration judge.